 • meningitis

-• combination of these states
+• combination of these conditions

 Measles

-The disease proceeds in three stages:
+The disease occurs in three stages:

 • Incubation (hidden), which lasts 10-12 days.
-By the 9th day, the sick child is contagious.
+By day 9, a sick child is contagious.

 Complications (usually occur in unvaccinated children):